FAForever/wiki-pages/teams/matchmaker-team/game-mechanics.md

 # Rewarding the using of game mechanics

 The collection of game mechanics is defined by [Wikipedia](https://en.wikipedia.org/wiki/Game_mechanics) as the rules or elements of play that govern and guide player actions.
 The interplay of various mechanics determines the perceived complexity of the game by players.
 Supreme Commander: Forged Alliance is packed with game mechanics that interplay in some fashion.
-By design, this allows for gameplay with many detailed decisions that may impact the outcome of a game.
+By design, this allows for gameplay with many detailed decisions that may all impact the outcome of a game.
 A lot of the game mechanics can be made encouraged, discouraged or entirely unavailable depending on the map.
 A trivial example is that when a map author did not create significant pockets of water then you'll not be able to experience the entire naval aspect of the game.

- the entire aspect of naval combat when the map  A map can be designed to enable or disable the player to exploit certain game mechanics.
-Through this we can actively design a map to be perceived as more or less complicated.
+Creating a map is just like any other design process.
+You start with an audience that you'd like to want to play the map.
+Then you proceed to pick and choose to encourage, discourage or remove elements of play that match with the expectations of that audience.
+To keep it simple we'll narrow it down to three type of audiences:

-When all game mechanics are a valid decision for a player to take the complexity of the game can be astounding.
-Fortunately, for map authors we can tweak the impact of game mechanics as we design a map.
-We can do this by designing the terrain in such a way that a player can take advantage by using one or more game mechanics.
+- (1) Players that new to the genre.

-In this section we'll provide you the definitions of various game mechanics and how you can make a mechanic more or less rewarding for the player through design decisions made in the process of creating a map.
+- (2) Players that are comfortable with the genre with a casual undertone.

-In order to limit the size of this article we'll discuss each game mechanic in isolation.
+- (3) Competitive players that play tournaments.

 ## Navigational layers